 How are a Couple’s Finances Divided When They Divorce?

-During a divorce, property division is nearly always one of the main items on the table for discussion.
+During a divorce, property division is nearly always one of the main items on the table for discussion between husband and wife.

 The outcome of these discussions can greatly affect your transition to independent life so it is important to understand your rights and obligations when dividing property and debts in Colorado.